-And when the Commune fell, it was not only a blow to Marx but also a death-threat to the International.
-Jules Favre, the minister for foreign affairs of the Versaillais, called upon all the governments of Europe to suppress the International.
-Later, the Spanish foreign minister followed suit and also pleaded for the hounding to death of the First International.
-The International was pointed to by all as the "insidious and secret organisation" which brought about the revolution.
+And when the Commune fell, it was not only a blow to Marx but also a death-thrust to the International.
+Jules Favre, the minister for foreign affairs of the Versaillese, called upon all the governments of Europe to suppress the International.
+Later the Spanish foreign minister followed suit and also pleaded for the hounding to death of the First International.
+The International was pointed to by all as the "insidious and secret organization" which brought about the revolution.

-"You know", wrote Marx to his friend Kugelmann, "that throughout the period of the last Paris revolution I was denounced continuously as the grand chef de l'Internationale by the Versailles papers... and par repercussion by the press here in England.
-And now the Address... is making the devil of a noise and I have the honour to be at this moment the best calumniated and the most menaced man of London...
-The government paper - the Observer - threatens me with a legal prosecution.
+".
+You know," wrote Marx to his friend Kugelman, "that during the whole period of the Parisian Revolution I was constantly denounced by the Versailles sheets . . . and par repercussion by the journals here as the 'grand chef de l'Internationale'.
+The address (on the Civil War in France) . . . made a stir like the devil and I have the honor at the moment to be the best calumniated and most menaced man of London. . .
+The government sheet-the 'Observer' threatens me with legal prosecution.
 Let them dare!
-I scoff at these canailles!"
+I scoff at these canailles!" \